pippinbarr/cart253-2020/modules/04/loops.md

 }
 ```

 It works.
 We have four segments of a caterpillar.
 If we wanted five, we'd add another ellipse.
 If we wanted 500, we'd add another 496.
-Which would __not__ be fun.
+But that would __not be fun__ to do.

 ---

 ## Repetition is so repetitive!

-We can already see from the previous program how similar each ellipse is (only the x position changes), but what if we took it further and wrote it like this:
+We can already see from the previous program how similar each ellipse is (only the x position changes!).
+Let's take it a bit further and write the program a little differently to emphasize that:

 ```javascript
 let caterpillar = {